leaplytics/milestone-view-qlik-sense/README.md

 ## Getting Started

-Open Qlik Sense and the relevant app, where you want to use the “Milestone View” extension.
+Open Qlik Sense and the relevant app, where you want to use the “Timeline” extension.
 Open your worksheet in edit mode and you will find the extension within the “Custom Objects” section.
 Drag and Drop the extension to any area on your dashboard (You can change the appearance of the extension later in the advanced settings).

 ![Drag and Drop](docs/drag-drop.gif)